This is the most listened-to radio talk show in America, a program that meets and surpasses all audience expectations on a daily basis.

 One more thing here before we go to the break.

-Big, big giveaway here at the EIB network, and we don't do this kind of things very often.
+And we don't do these kind of things very often.

-Ten of them we have, one a day for the next ten busy broadcast days, excluding Wednesday, because it's we're not going to be here on Wednesday, uh running a best of show on the 4th of July.
+But for the next 10 days starting tomorrow, we are giving away an 8-gig iPhone, 10 of them we have, one a day for the next 10 busy broadcast days, excluding Wednesday, because we're not going to be here on Wednesday, running a best of show on the 4th of July.

 Now, here's why we're doing this.

-We um and well, let me tell you how to do it first.
+Well, let me tell you how to do it first.

 It's very simple, doesn't cost you anything, and there's no obligation.

-All you do is go to RushLimbaugh.com and find the Rush in a Hurry banner, and we've got it really highlighted today.
+All you do is go to rushlimbaugh.com and find the Rush in a Hurry banner, and we've got it really highlighted today.

-You can't miss it on the home page.
+You can't miss it on the homepage.

-The Rush in a Hurry Daily Email newsletter is simply a show summary of each day's program.
+The Rush in a Hurry daily email newsletter is simply a show summary of each day's program.

 And every day, we have a podcast that's made available of this program, downloadable through iTunes.

-One click of a button on our website, and you can download this this day, any day's podcast.
+One click of a button on our website, and you can download this day, any day's podcast.

-It'll in fact it'll happen automatically.
+In fact, it'll happen automatically.

-Download to your iTunes uh automatically.
+Download to your iTunes automatically.

-So we're we're we're we're you know pushing the uh Rush in a Hurry newsletter, we're pushing uh our podcasting service, and by the way, both are free, and you don't have to be a member to get Rush in a Hurry.
+And by the way, both are free, and you don't have to be a member to get Rush in a Hurry.

-You don't have to be a member of the website, you do have to be a member to get the podcasts.
+You do have to be a member to get the podcasts.

-So here's what we're doing uh asking you to go to the website and sign up for the Rush in a Hurry newsletter.
+Asking you to go to the website and sign up for the Rush in a Hurry newsletter.

-And by the way, if you are already a Rush in a Hurry subscriber, and remember again, it's free under no obligation or no trick.
+And by the way, if you are already a Rush in a Hurry subscriber, and remember, again, it's free under no obligation or no trick.

 So if you're already registered, then you're already in the pool.